 Lower Coal Creek Trail is a 4.6 mile moderately trafficked out and back trail located near Bellevue, Washington that features a river and is good for all skill levels.
-The trail offers a number of activity options and is accessible from March until October.
+The trail offers a number of activity options and is best used from March until October.
 Dogs are also able to use this trail.